goh-chunlin/my-learning-notes/cloud/amazon-web-services/Content-SETUP_WORDPRESS_WEBSITE.md

 12. Open the .ppk file generated in the **Step 6**;
 13. **DO NOT CLICK** the **Open** button at the bottom;
 14. In the **Category** left panel, select **Session** and click the **Save** button;
     - **NOTE** Next time we can just directly **Load** from the saved Session instead of repeating the steps above to access the virtual machine.
+Hence it is important to enter a meaningful name for the Saved Session in the **Step 9**.
 15. Click the **Open** button at the bottom;
 16. We are now logged in to the virtual machine;
 17. Execute the following command;